joshfootman/task06-tutorial/tasks/task4.md

   - department
 - search state should be derived from the URL
 - clicking on a result should navigate to analysis
+- search should use the `searchByName` GraphQL query

 ## Cards